Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Introduction

 \section{Introduction}

 Exploratory processes are common in biology, such as in the various processes of target search \cite{mattila2008filopodia,andrew2007chemotaxis,gerhart2007theory,nalbant2018exploratory,sims2008scaling}.
-One notable example is in the process of mitosis, when chromosomes divide and each copy consequently must be physically separated to different ends of the cell so that each daughter cell will have an exact copy \cite{mcintosh2016mitosis}.
-This process relies on microtubule filaments that search for and bind to chromosomes within the cell \cite{kirschner1986beyond,heald2015thirty}.
-Curiously, microtubules grow and shrink repeatedly during target search, often growing to a very different length each time before shrinking \cite{gudimchuk2021regulation}.
-These dynamics of the microtubules were first discovered by Mitchison and Kirschner in the 1980s, and dubbed the dynamic instability \cite{mitchison1984dynamic}.
+One notable example is in the process of mitosis, when chromosomes are divided into two exact copies for each daughter cell \cite{alberts2022molecular}.
+This process relies on microtubule filaments that search for and capture chromosomes \cite{kirschner1986beyond,heald2015thirty}, and subsequently pull the two copies to opposite ends of the dividing cell \cite{mcintosh2016mitosis}.
+Curiously, microtubules grow and shrink repeatedly during target search, often growing to a very different length each time before shrinking at so-called catastrophe events \cite{gudimchuk2021regulation}.
+These dynamics of the microtubules were first discovered by Mitchison and Kirschner in the 1980s, and dubbed dynamic instability \cite{mitchison1984dynamic}.